 - The investigator will write up their view of the case for the grant, so that they can discuss it internally and come to a decision.

 - Grants typically will be recommended to the Open Philanthropy Project fund, an advised fund of the Silicon Valley Community Foundation.
 In some cases, the Open Philanthropy Project makes grant recommendations directly to Good Ventures, the Open Philanthropy Action Fund (a 501(c)(4) social welfare organization), or to other entities.

 - Throughout the process, the investigator will aim to keep the grantee posted on the likelihood of receiving a grant, the likely timeline, and the likely amount of investigation that will be needed.

 Do you require grantees to share information publicly?
 Are you willing to keep some information confidential?

 We seek to share a significant amount of information about our work, and the work we support, publicly.
 All else equal, we prefer making grants about which we can share more information.
-With that said, we aim to balance our commitment to transparency with our commitment to maximizing our impact and building strong and productive partnerships.
+With that said, we aim to balance our commitment to information-sharing with our commitment to maximizing our impact and building strong and productive partnerships.
 That means:

 - We never share private information from another organization without permission.

 - We share early drafts of our blog posts and writeups with the people and organizations discussed therein and invite their suggestions for improving the content.